 Ever wondered “what is a sip and see party?”
 Let’s break down what it is to help you decide if you want one.

-Have you heard of the increasingly popular sip and see party, sometimes referred to as "sip and see" baby showers?
+Looking for baby shower theme ideas?
+Have you heard of the increasingly popular sip and see party, sometimes called "sip and see" baby showers?
 This whimsical way to introduce the newest member of the family is getting lots of attention.

 What is a Sip and See Party?

 A sip and see party is a heartwarming gathering of family and close friends, eager and pleased to meet your baby for the first time, surrounded with love, laughter, and light refreshments.
 A sip and see is usually held when the baby is eight or so weeks old, giving the family some time to adjust, to make sure the baby is healthy, and so that the hosts and guests have enough time to prepare for the party.

 A sip and see is similar to traditional baby showers - which traditionally take place before the baby's arrival - yet are celebrated once the baby is born.
 The concept is comparable, but a sip and see is especially exciting, thanks to the gushed-over guest of honor.

 The format of the idea is up to the family, be it a small group get-together or a big blowout.
 Where the sip and see is held is also up for consideration, as is the theme and timing, plus what guests can expect to experience.
 A gift is not a must, but it is always generous for those invited to present something special for the little one, be it something from the parents' baby registry or a cute fashion find.

 Soak in the spirit of a sip and see, from low-key to luxurious, and learn if this type of party sounds perfect or if it's something to pass up.